 Mixing alcohol and methadone can come with a number of side effects and potential dangers.
 The more a person combines the two substances, the more likely they are to experience dangerous interactions.

 Some people may combine these two drugs by accident.
-However, most individuals who mix methadone and alcohol do so purposely in an attempt to experience the high that these substances can produce.
-Unfortunately, there is no safe combination of methadone and alcohol and mixing these drugs can lead to overdose and even death.
+However, most individuals who mix methadone and alcohol do so purposely for a high.
+Unfortunately, there is no safe combination of methadone and alcohol.
+This combination can lead to overdose and even death.

 Methadone is a prescription medication used in the treatment of heroin and other opioid addiction.
 It is also used to manage moderate to severe pain that has not responded to other treatment methods.
 This drug is a Schedule II substance and is only available via prescription.

 This medication is typically prescribed in tablet, liquid, or powder form.
 Methadone is considered an opioid agonist, meaning that it acts on the opioid receptors in the brain to reduce pain.
 However, methadone also works to block the euphoric feelings of drugs like heroin.
 This means that it can provide both the pain-relieving effects of an opioid while also helping to prevent further opioid use in individuals who are addicted to opiates.

 While methadone is considered safer and less addictive than other opioids, it still comes with the potential for use and addiction.
 People who use methadone often take large amounts of the drug at once to experience the euphoric effects it can cause.
 Unfortunately, doing so drastically increases the risk of negative side effects and even overdose.
 Mixing methadone with alcohol only heightens the possibility that someone will experience these negative side effects.

 Side Effects Of Mixing Methadone And Alcohol

 When used responsibly, alcohol and methadone both can provide a number of benefits.
 However, these two substances can become dangerous and even deadly when used in excess or combined.